chaaz/versio/docs/usage.md

 doesn't have any remotes added.

 ### Plans

+> TODO: the description here is unclear, and not entirely accurate.

 Plans are built with respect to **previous** projects and covers.
 That is, Versio will read the `.versio.yaml` file as it existed in the past